Generalization error of min-norm interpolators in transfer learning: Model Shift

 \end{enumerate} \end{prop} \begin{proof} From Theorem \ref{thm:model_shift} and Proposition \ref{prop:single_interpolator_risk_isotropic}, we know with high probability,

 The rest follows with simple algebra. \end{proof}

-The implications of Proposition \ref{prop:model_shift_summary} are as-follows: \begin{enumerate} \item[(i)] When the SNR is \textit{small}, i.e. $\rm{SNR} \le \frac{1}{(1-1/\gamma)(1-1/\gamma_2)}$, adding more data always hurts the pooled min-$\ell_2$-norm interpolator.
-Note that, even if the source and target populations have the exact same model settings, pooling the data induces higher risk for the inteprolator. \item[(ii)] If SNR is large, whether pooling the data helps or not depends on the level of model shift.
+The implications of Proposition \ref{prop:model_shift_summary} are as follows: \begin{enumerate} \item[(i)] When the SNR is \textit{small}, i.e. $\rm{SNR} \le \frac{1}{(1-1/\gamma)(1-1/\gamma_2)}$, adding more data always hurts the pooled min-$\ell_2$-norm interpolator.
+Note that, even if the source and target populations have the exact same model settings, pooling the data induces higher risk for the interpolator. \item[(ii)] If SNR is large, whether pooling the data helps or not depends on the level of model shift.
 Namely, if SSR exceeds $\rho$ defined by \eqref{eq:rho_cutoff}, the models are far apart resulting in negative transfer.
-Otherwise, pooling the datasets help.
-In particular if $\rm{SSR} \ge \frac{1-1/\gamma}{1-1/\gamma_1}$, then for \textit{ any values of $\rm{SNR}$}, data-pooling harms. \item[(iii)] Since the $\rm{SNR}$ and $\rm{SSR}$ can be consistently estimated using the available samples (see \eqref{eq:snr_hat}), Proposition \ref{prop:model_shift_summary} provides a data-driven method for deciding whether to use the pooled interpolator or the target-based interpolator. \end{enumerate}
+Otherwise, pooling the datasets helps.
+In particular, if $\textnormal{SSR} \ge \frac{1-1/\gamma}{1-1/\gamma_1}$, then for \textit{ any values of $\textnormal{SNR}$}, data pooling worsens performance. \item[(iii)] Note that the $\textnormal{SNR}$ and $\textnormal{SSR}$ can be consistently estimated using the available samples.
+Based on this observation, in Appendix \appendixref{sec:choice_of_interpolator}{A}, we provide a data-driven method for deciding whether to use the pooled interpolator or the target-based interpolator. \end{enumerate}

-In sum, in the over-parametrized regime, positive transfer happens when the model shift is low and the SNR is sufficiently high.
-Figure \ref{fig:model_shift} illustrates our findings in a simulation setting.